udaan-iitt/editions/2024_Summer/student-clubs-outlets-of-expression.md

 The Aranya Club organized two treks in this academic year.
 In October of 23’ a trek to Tada falls (Ubbalamadugu falls) was planned with over 250 students embarking on an exhilarating trek to Tada Falls, blending easy paths with rugged terrain.
 Despite a minor injury, spirits soared as music-filled bus rides set a lively tone.
 Reaching the majestic waterfall, they were awed by nature's beauty, emphasizing the need to cherish such wonders.
 The second trek was organized in January for the first year students taking about 150 people for an adventurous expedition in Tirupati’s own wonder.

- INTRA IIT SPORTS MEET- ‘KRIDAN’
+Intra IIT Sports meet - ‘KRIDAN’:
 Spanning from February 27th to April 24th, 2024, this event witnessed enthusiastic participation from students across various disciplines, showcasing their prowess in a plethora of sports ranging from Athletics to Chess.